DevloperChirag/BusReservationSystem/readme.md

 Procedure for running the project
+Download the zip file from here.

 1.Install NetBeans Software in your System

-2.Extract all files from the zip folder
+2.Extract all files from the zip folder .

 3. In the src folder Update existing root and password in the file DatabseConnection with root and password of your systems MySQL Workbench